hudson-and-thames/arbitragelab/docs/source/copula_approach/introduction.rst

 :code:`MixedCopula`.
 They share some common repertoire of methods and attributes.
 However, most of the time for trading purposes, the user is not expected to directly use the copulas.
-All trading related functionalities are included in the :code:`BasicCopulaStrategy` and :code:`CopulaStrategyMPI` class.
+All trading related functionalities are included in the :code:`BasicCopulaTradingRule` and :code:`MispricingIndexCopulaTradingRule` class.

 The user may choose to fit the pair's data to all provided copulas, then compare the information criterion scores (AIC, SIC, HQIC, Log-likelihood) to decide the best copula.
 One can further use the fitted copula to generate trading positions